MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-form-client-side-extensibility.md

 ---
 # Extend Marketing forms using code

 A marketing form defines a set of input fields arranged into a form layout.
 You'll probably build a small library of reusable forms that you can place on all your various marketing pages as needed.
-To add a marketing form to a specific marketing page, use a form element to position the form and choose local settings for it, which apply to that page only.
+To add a marketing form to a specific marketing page, use a form element to position the form, and choose local settings for it, which applies to that page only.
 More information [Marketing forms](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/marketing/marketing-forms)

-Marketing forms can be extended using JavaScript to perform custom business actions in Dynamics 365 for Marketing app.
+Marketing forms can be extended using JavaScript to perform custom business actions in [Dynamics 365 for Marketing](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/marketing/overview) app.
 Following are the methods that are available to extend marketing forms.

 ## Form load

-Triggers when the form placeholder is recognized before the actual form content are fetched.
+Triggers when the form placeholder is recognized before the actual form content is fetched.

 ### Syntax